FaiazS/Strategy-Design-Pattern/README.md

 ├── PathNavigatorFactory.java       # Factory to choose strategy
 ├── PathNavigator.java              # Context that uses strategies
 └── TransportMode.java              # Enum to represent transport modes

----
-🧠 Design Patterns Used

-✅ Strategy Pattern:

-Encapsulates a family of algorithms and makes them interchangeable.
-Each algorithm (walk, bike, car) implements a common interface.

-✅ Factory Pattern:

-Selects and provides the correct strategy instance based on the transport mode.
-Keeps strategy selection logic separate from the usage.